tsmith165/copy_file_path_and_contents/README.md

 1. Open a file in the VS Code editor
 2. Right-click on the editor title or use the `ctrl+alt+c` keyboard shortcut
-3. Select "Copy File Path and Content" from the context menu
-4. Choose the desired formatting option
-5. The file path and content will be copied to the clipboard
+3. The file path and content will be copied to the clipboard

-### Copy Selected Files Path and Content
+### Copy Selected File Path and Content

-1. In the VS Code file explorer, select one or multiple files
+1. In the VS Code file explorer, right-click on a file
-2. Right-click on the selected file(s)
-3. Select "Copy File Path and Content" from the context menu
+2. Select "Copy SELECTED File Path and Content" from the context menu
-4. Choose the desired formatting option
-5. The file path(s) and content(s) will be copied to the clipboard
+3. The file path and content of the selected file will be copied to the clipboard

 ### Copy Open Tabs Path and Content

 1. Right-click on any file tab in the editor or use the `ctrl+alt+o` keyboard shortcut
-2. Select "Copy Open Tabs Path and Content" from the context menu
+2. Select "Copy OPEN Tabs Path and Content" from the context menu
-3. Choose the desired formatting option
-4. The file path(s) and content(s) of all open tabs will be copied to the clipboard
+3. The file path and content of all open tabs will be copied to the clipboard

 ## Configuration